+Members are required to wear a mask all times in the facility, even when working out.
 Members will be asked to bring their own water bottle, workout towel (towel services will not be provided), and a mat, if needed.
-The Y also requests that members bring a mask, as they are highly encouraged to be worn in the lobby and common areas where other members are present.

 Keep Your Distance